Scalingo/developers-documentation/_scalingo_api/apps.md

 * `app.git_source`: (*Optional*) URL to the future GitHub repository if your need to deploy from there without going through the `git push` workflow
 * `app.stack_id`: (*Optional*) ID of the stack that will be used for your app
+* `app.project_id`: (*Optional*) ID of the project to assign the application to.
+If not provided, the app will be assigned to your default project.

 ### Custom Header